Free MetaTrader Indicator Repainting Check

-The best way to avoid repainting indicators is to use an indicator that is not based on past price data.
-MT4 Programming’s free repainting check will help you identify which indicators are not repainting so that you can be sure that you are using the most accurate and reliable indicators possible.
+The best way to avoid repainting indicators is to use an indicator not based on past price data.
+MT4 Programming’s free repainting check will help you identify which indicators are not repainting so that you can be sure you are using the most accurate and reliable indicators possible.

 Can Repainting Indicators be Fixed?

 There are ways to fix this problem, however.
 Some programmers have created “non-repainting” versions of prevalent indicators.
 These indicators will give you the same value regardless of viewing them.
-While non-repainting indicators are not perfect, they can give you a much more accurate picture of what an indicator tells you.
+While non-repainting indicators are imperfect, they can give you a much more accurate picture of what an indicator tells you.